 249 pages, 5.75 x 8.25 x .6875 inches.
 Rule width: .236 inches.
 Bought at Amazon for $15.99.

 Ah, Moleskine, how we love to love you and pay a premium for you.
 Yet you’re so… boring.
 Your paper isn’t all that great, your cover is uninspiring, your heavy ruling goes all the way across the page with no margin, your elastic droops and sags.
-You are the girl next door, and goodness knows why you’ve gotten a reputation for being the beauty queen, because you’re not the best.
+Goodness knows why you’ve gotten a reputation for being great, because you’re not the best.
 Of course, lots of people are making great things with Moleskine; here’s some cropped art via Steve Loya:

 240 pages, 8.25 x 5.25 x .625 inches.
 Rule width: .236 inches.
 Bought at Amazon for $15.41.